The benefits of working with The National Archives as a research organisation include our:

 We are at the crossroads between different audience groups: the academic community, government, the archives sector, the public, and the digital audience.
 We see research as vital to support our work with all of these audiences.

-Our research collaborations help us carry out the strategic priorities in our business plan, Archives Inspire 2015-19.
+Our research collaborations help us carry out the strategic priorities in our business plan, Archives for Everyone 2019–23.
 For example, we use research in our public engagement activities like events and exhibitions, and in our education offer to schools, teachers and students.

 The quality of our research and staff expertise is reflected in the fact that we are recognised as an Independent Research Organisation by the Arts and Humanities Research Council.
 This means that we are eligible to apply to any of the UK’s seven research councils for funding.

 We have a strong reputation for academic excellence in disciplines ranging from history, heritage science, and digital humanities to information management, legal informatics, and education.

 We work closely with individual academics and independent scholars, as well as other research organisations and specialist interest groups.